AdollaApp/Adolla/readme.md

 - Is a PWA
 - Easy navigation from anywhere in the app
 - Telegram intergration to notify you about new chapters
+- Multiple scrapers to read from:
+	- MangaSee
+	- Mangadex
+	- ReadComicOnline

 ## Setup